-- For all field operators at space-like separations, the commutator, respectively anticommutator, vanishes. - Antiparticles of fermions are fermions, and antiparticles of bosons are bosons.
+- Field operators for particles with half-integer spin are fermions and imply (local) an- - Fields with integer spin are bosons and imply (local) commutation. - For all field operators at space-like separations, the commutator, respectively anticommutator, vanishes. - Antiparticles of fermions are fermions, and antiparticles of bosons are bosons.

-$$b^{\dagger}] = bb^{\dagger} - b^{\dagger}b = 1 \tag{60}$$
+$$[b, b^{\dagger}] = bb^{\dagger} - b^{\dagger}b = 1$$ (60)

-holds between the creation operator $b^{\dagger}$ and the annihilation operator b, the operators describe a boson.
+holds between the creation operator b^{\dagger} and the annihilation operator b, the operators describe a boson.
 The dagger can thus be seen as describing the operation of adjoining; a double dagger is equivalent to no dagger.
 If the operators for particle creation and annihilation anticommute they describe a fermion.
 The so defined bracket is called the anticommutator bracket.

-$$d, d^{\dagger}\} = dd^{\dagger} + d^{\dagger}d = 1 \tag{61}$$ state of a system.
+$$\{d, d^{\dagger}\} = dd^{\dagger} + d^{\dagger}d = 1 \tag{61}$$ state of a system.
 The state distinguishes two otherwise identical systems; for example, position and velocity distinguish two otherwise identical ivory balls on a billiard table.
 Alternatively and equivalently, the state describes changes in time.

 Does the universe have a state?
 If we take the wider meaning of universe, it does not.
-Vol. J. page 27 Talking about the state of the universe is a contradiction: by definition, the concept of state, defined as the non-permanent aspects of an object, is applicable only to parts of the universe.
+Vol. 1, page 27 Talking about the state of the universe is a contradiction: by definition, the concept of state, defined as the non-permanent aspects of an object, is applicable only to parts of the universe.

 We then can take the narrower sense of 'universe' - the sum of all matter and radiation only - and ask the question again.
 To determine the state of all matter and radiation, we need a possibility to measure it: we need an environment.
 But the environment of matter and radiation is space-time only; initial conditions cannot be determined since we need measurements to do this, and thus an apparatus.
 An apparatus is a material system with a bath attached to it; however, there is no such system outside the universe.

 In short, quantum theory does not allow for measurements of the universe.

-$\triangleright$ The universe has no state.
+▶ The universe has no state.